Warren Buffett once said:

 If you’re already invested in the stock market (and are fed up about hearing how you should invest in stocks), then you may want to consider using your money for another, more volatile long-term investment.

-This time, I’m talking about cryptocurrency.
+This time, I’m talking about Bitcoin.

 Take a look at the historical astronomical returns of Bitcoin: